 Make sure that your contractor provides you with a copy of your permit if you cannot get one before your project.

 Compulsory trades demand that tradespersons have their Certificate of Qualification (C of Q) before working in the field.
-Unless a Journeyperson has their C of Q, they can't officially work in a compulsory trade.
-The C of Q distinguishes a worker who started as a learned apprentice with in-class training from everyone else.
+Unless a Journeyperson has their C of Q, they can’t officially work in a compulsory trade.
+The C of Q distinguishes a worker who started as a learned apprentice with in-class training from everyone else. most of these mandatory trades include electrical, plumbing, gasfitting, heating, and air conditioning.
 Apprentices are paid while they learn in-field.
 Some provinces, like New Brunswick, will pay apprentices to get formal certification.
 It is said that certified Journeypersons are paid higher salaries, and certification may be a requirement for some employers.

 Trade qualifications mean that the student has learned a standardized curriculum, and has passed all necessary examinations to prove they know their skill.
 Consumers can check if their contract workers are licensed by contacting government trade organizations in Ontario, Quebec, and B.C.